Ace the Florida 2-14 Life Insurance License Exam 2026 – Insure Your Success with Confidence!

-The death benefit amount payable upon the insured's death
+The total amount paid to beneficiaries upon the insured's death

 Get further explanation with Examzify DeepDiveBeta

-The premium amount required to maintain the policy
+The premium amount paid over the life of the policy

 Next Question